Equity Valuation and Analysis

 This intensive 2 day course will equip you with the skills required to evaluate companies and assets.
 The programme is conducted by a former City analyst and chartered accountant with many years of training experience and voted the Best Speaker for 6 years when conducting training for FT Knowledge.

-Working through models and case studies based on real companies you will have a chance to go through various ratios including cash flows, discount rates and periods, DCF, capital structure and understand the important parameters that can cause the valuation to break down if overlooked.
+The course starts with an overview of different equity valuation methods and fundamental analysis.
+Working through models and case studies based on real companies you will have a chance to go through various techniques including multiples, DCF and changing capital structure.
+We’ll also consider the practical applications and limitations of the different valuation models.

 By the end of this course you will be able to:

 - Differentiate and apply the main types of equity valuation

 - Evaluate balance sheet as well as profit and loss accounts and cash flow statements

 - Use comparative company valuation and calculate multiples in practice

 - Have an understanding of the DCF model structure and how it is used to value a company in practice